6 Domains Of Cognition: The TeachThought Learning Taxonomy

 How It Works

 I’ll write more about this soon, and also put this into a more graphic form soon, as both of these are important.
-For now I’ll say that it can be used to guide planning, assessment, curriculum design, and self-directed learning.
+For now, I’ll say that it can be used to guide planning, assessment, curriculum design, and self-directed learning.
 Or to develop critical thinking questions for any content area.

 The taxonomy is meant to be simple, arranged as (mostly) isolated tasks that range in complexity from less to more.
 That said, students needn’t demonstrate the “highest” levels of understanding–that misses the point.
 Any ability to complete these tasks is a demonstration of understanding.
 The greater number of tasks the student can complete the better, but all “boxes checked” are evidence of that the student “gets it.”